 2017 Community Benefit

-Marin General Hospital’s (MGH) primary community benefit goal is access to healthcare.
-MGH absorbs more than $2 million in charity care costs where no reimbursement is received and more than $32 million in Medi-Cal and other programmatic shortfall, which is the difference between what MGH is reimbursed for care to beneficiaries and the actual cost of providing that care.
-During calendar year 2016, Marin General Hospital made more than $51.4 million in community benefit contributions.
-Fourteen percent of the annual operating expenses for Marin General Hospital was spent on community benefits. $50.5 million (98%) of the total community benefit contributions helped to increase access to care and provide direct patient care to our community.
-The remainder was allocated for community building, community benefit operations, and other health improvement services.
+Marin General Hospital’s primary community benefit goal is access to healthcare.
+Marin General Hospital absorbs more than $2 million in charity care costs where no reimbursement is received and more than $29 million in Medi-Cal and other programmatic shortfall, which is the difference between what Marin General Hospital is reimbursed for care to beneficiaries and the actual cost of providing that care.
+During calendar year 2017, Marin General Hospital made more than $51.3 million in community benefit contributions.
+Of that, $50.5 million (98%) of the total community benefit contribution helped to improve access to care and provide direct patient care to our community.
+The remainder was allocated for community building, community benefit operations, health professions education and other health improvement services.

-As part of our commitment to access to care in the community, MGH also supports primary care and specialty care services for the uninsured provided by Marin Healthcare District’s 1206(B) Clinics (Bon Air Internal Medicine, Cardiovascular Center of Marin, Marin Endocrine Center, Marin Internal Medicine, North Bay Family Medicine, North Bay Rheumatology, North Bay Urology, North Marin Internal Medicine, San Rafael Medical Center, Sirona Vascular Center, Tamalpais Internal Medicine, West Marin Medical Center) and Prima Medical Foundation.
-These contributions are included above as Financial and In-kind expenses.
-In 2016, the 1206(B) clinics served 3,091 low-income patients over 10,305 visits, including Medi-Cal and Charity Care patients.
+As part of our commitment to increase access to care in the community, Marin General Hospital supports primary care and specialty care services for the uninsured provided by Marin Healthcare District’s 1206(B) Clinics (Bon Air Internal Medicine, Cardiovascular Center of Marin, Marin Endocrine Center, Marin Internal Medicine, North Bay Family Medicine, North Bay Rheumatology, North Bay Urology, North Marin Internal Medicine, San Rafael Medical Center, Sirona Vascular Center, Tamalpais Internal Medicine, West Marin Medical Center) and Prima Medical Foundation.
+In 2017, these clinics served 6,651 low-income patients over 20,741 visits, including Medi-Cal and Charity Care patients.

 - Coastal Health Alliance